splunk/public-o11y-docs/get-started/onboarding-guide/onboarding-readiness.rst

-.. _onboarding-guide-onboarding-readiness:
+.. _get-started-guide-onboarding-readiness:

-Onboarding guide phase 1: Onboarding readiness
+Get started guide phase 1: Onboarding readiness
 *********************************************************

-In the onboarding readiness phase of the onboarding journey you set up users, teams, and access controls using roles and token management.
+In the onboarding readiness phase you set up users, teams, and access controls using roles and token management.
 The following sections cover the core setup steps for onboarding readiness phase.

 .. image:: /_images/get-started/onboarding-guide-2point0-readiness.svg
    :width: 100%